© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Temple Old Bridge with adjacent ford and causeway is a scheduled monument protected by Historic England under reference 1020638.
 View the official record →

-Temple Old Bridge is a medieval or possibly earlier bridge structure located in Cornwall, England, crossing a watercourse in association with a ford and causeway.
+Temple Old Bridge is a medieval bridge structure located in Cornwall, England, crossing a watercourse in the vicinity of Temple.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020638.

 Temple Old Bridge with adjacent ford and causeway is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020638.